stashyman/MusicShare/README.md

 4. 2) When input invalid information then it kicks back to menu and does not ask until get either a yes or no.

-6. 3) When selecting search all non friends it does not show me my non friends songs
+6. 3) When selecting search all non friends it does not show me my non friends songs == fixed Rory==

 if need to contact me (Jon) just text or contact me on skype